KylerBesher/commander_league/site/content/standards/_index.md

       - name: 'Severe or Repeated Violations - Ban'
         points:
           - header: 'Protecting the Community'
-            body: 'Gross misconduct or repeated violations may lead to an indefinite ban from [League Name] events.
+            body: 'Gross misconduct or repeated violations may lead to an indefinite ban from [Guild Name] events.
 We reserve this action to ensure the safety and enjoyment of all participants.'
       - name: 'Note'
         points:
           - body: 'The consequences outlined above serve as general guidelines.
-[League Name] maintains the right to determine appropriate actions based on the severity and nature of the offense.'
+[Guild Name] maintains the right to determine appropriate actions based on the severity and nature of the offense.'
 ---